Altishahr

-Altishahr (آلتی شهر, ئالتە شەھەر, romanized: Altä-şähär, cyrillized: Алтә-шәһәр, /ug/), also known as Kashgaria or Yettishar, is a historical name for the Tarim Basin region used in the 18th and 19th centuries.
+Altishahr (ئالتە شەھەر, old alphabet: آلتی شهر) is a historical name for the Tarim Basin region used in the 18th and 19th centuries.
 The term means 'Six Cities' in Turkic languages, referring to oasis towns along the rim of the Tarim, including Kashgar, in what is now southern Xinjiang Uyghur Autonomous Region of China.

 Etymology

 The name Altishahr is derived from the Turkic word Alti ('Six') and Persian word shahr ('city').
 The Altishahr term was used by Turkic-speaking inhabitants of the Tarim Basin in the 18th and 19th century, and adopted by some Western sources in the 19th century.

 Other local words for the region included Dorben Shahr ('Four Cities') and Yeti Shahr ('Seven Cities').
 Another Western term for the same region is Kashgaria.
 Qing sources refer to the region primarily as Nanlu, or the 'Southern Circuit'.
 Other Qing terms for the region include Huijiang (回疆, the 'Muslim Frontier'), Huibu (回部, the 'Muslim Region'), Bacheng (the 'Eight Cities'), or Nanjiang ('Southern Frontier').